codenotary/cnlc-docs-test/pages/help/overall-status.md

 ## Navigation

-The navigation panel on the left side of the screen provides links to every top-level page in the system, and is available on all pages.
+The navigation panel on the left side of the screen appears on every page.
+It provides links to every top-level page in the system, and is available on all pages.

-<v-img src="/alt_navbar_plain.png" alt="disk usage"></v-img>

 To minimize the navigation panel, click the **<** icon on the bottom edge.